pguibert6WIND/SONiC/doc/pic/recursive_route.md

     <figcaption>Figure 10<figcaption>
 </figure>

-After zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
+After zebra_rnh_fixup_depends() is done, zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
 BGP triggers 2.2.2.2 and other routes updates which are via 200.0.0.1.
-During 2.2.2.2's Zebra route handling, zebra would walk 2.2.2.2's rnh list if it is not empty.
+During 2.2.2.2's zebra route handling, zebra would walk 2.2.2.2's rnh list if it is not empty.

 Notes:
 1. Although this illustrations are on IGP remote link/node failure case, the similar work flow could be applied to local link failure as well.